Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 Scientific inquiry needs metacognition.
 Learners must self-monitor during experiments.
 Consider: Did I control variables well?
 Is the sample size big enough?
 Did observer bias affect results (Klahr, 2000)?
 What else explains findings (Zimmerman, 2000; Kuhn, 2005)?

-During data collection, encourage students to keep dual records, not just observations but also notes about their thinking process.
+During data collection, encourage learners to keep dual records, not just observations but also notes about their thinking process.
 "Why did I decide to measure temperature every 30 seconds rather than every minute?"
-This practice helps students recognise that scientific decisions require justification.
+This practice helps learners recognise that scientific decisions require justification.

 Using Concept Maps for Self-Reflection